Feifan-Liu/Artificial-Intelligence-Pacman/README.md

 # Artificial-Intelligence-Pacman
-An AI Pacman solver
+An AI Pacman solver.

 You could experience with the commands in commands.txt under each project.
-You could use Putty with Swing to enable graphic.
+You could use Putty with Xming to enable graphic.
 # Project 1
 Designed pacman agent that find paths through his maze world, both to reach a particular location and to collect food efficiently.
 Implemented general search algorithms(BFS,DFS,UCS,A*) and applied them to Pacman scenarios.